This project is evolved from AddressBook-Level3.

 Expected: No Vendor is edited.
 Error details shown in the outcome box.
 Command line remains the same.

-Prerequisites: List all Guests and Vendors using the list
+Prerequisites: List all Guests and Vendors using the list command.
+Multiple Guests and Vendors in each list.

 Test case: delete_guest 1